PriyankaVerma98/plog/README.md

 # Prolog Encoding of Firewall rules

 Firewall rules were encoded in SWI-Prolog as facts and rules.
-Based on the set of rules an incoming packet could be:
+User enters details of a packet and the firewall engine returns one of the following verdicts:
 * accept (allow the incoming packet)
 * reject (send reject information to sender)
 * drop (silently)